John Carney (American football)

-John Michael Carney (born April 20, 1964) is an American former professional football player who was a placekicker in the National Football League (NFL).
-He was signed by the Cincinnati Bengals as an undrafted free agent in 1987.
-He played college football for the Notre Dame Fighting Irish.
+John Michael Carney (born April 20, 1964) is an American former professional football player who was a kicker in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish and was signed by the Cincinnati Bengals as an undrafted free agent in 1987.

 Carney was also a member of the Tampa Bay Buccaneers, San Diego Chargers, New Orleans Saints, Los Angeles Rams, Jacksonville Jaguars, Kansas City Chiefs, and New York Giants.
 He was a Pro Bowl selection with the Chargers in 1994 and with the Giants in 2008.
 When he was released from the Saints' active roster in December 2009, Carney was third on the NFL career scoring list with a career total of 2,044 points.
 He was the last remaining player from the 1980s still active in professional football.
 He has also worked as a kicking consultant for the Saints.

-Early years
+Early life

 Carney attended Cardinal Newman High School in West Palm Beach, Florida, and lettered in football.
 In football, he won All-State honors as a punter.

-College years
+College career

 Carney attended the University of Notre Dame and played football for the Fighting Irish from 1984 to 1986.
 He was named to Notre Dame's all-time team by Sports Illustrated.

 Professional career

 Cincinnati Bengals

-After going undrafted in the 1987 NFL Draft, Carney was signed by the Cincinnati Bengals as an undrafted free agent.
+After going undrafted in the 1987 NFL draft, Carney was signed by the Cincinnati Bengals as an undrafted free agent.
 He was released prior to the regular season and spent the year out of football.

 Tampa Bay Buccaneers

 Carney played five games for the Tampa Bay Buccaneers between 1988 and 1989.
 He converted two of five field goal attempts and all six extra point attempts.
+At the time of his retirement, he was the last active player to wear the Buccaneers orange uniform scheme.

-San Diego Chargers
+San Diego Chargers (first stint)

 Carney attended training camp with the San Diego Chargers in 1990, but did not make the final roster.